EddieChoCho/tech_notes/Java/Hibernate.md

 		* Your application code can access a "current session" to process the request by calling sessionFactory.getCurrentSession().
 You will always get a Session scoped to the current database transaction.
 		* You can extend the scope of a Session and database transaction until the "view has been rendered". (especially useful in servlet applications)

+### Long conversations

+### Considering object identity

+* There are two different notions of identity
+	* Database Identity: foo.getId().equals( bar.getId() )
+	* JVM Identity: foo==bar

+* Therefore, An application can concurrently access the same persistent state in two different Sessions.
+But an instance of a persistent class is never shared between two Session instances.

+* Within a Session
+	* The application does not need to synchronize on any business object, as long as it maintains a single thread per Session.
+Within a Session the application can safely use == to compare objects.

+* Outside of a Session
+	* The developer has to override the equals() and hashCode() methods in persistent classes and implement their own notion of object equality.
+		* There is one caveat: never use the database identifier to implement equality.
+Use a business key that is a combination of unique, usually immutable, attributes.

+### Common issues
+* A Session is not thread-safe.
+Things that work concurrently, like HTTP requests, session beans, or Swing workers, will cause race conditions if a Session instance is shared.

+* An exception thrown by Hibernate means you have to rollback your database transaction and close the Session immediately.
+	* Rolling back the database transaction does not put your business objects back into the state they were at the start of the transaction.
+This means that the database state and the business objects will be out of sync.
+	* Usually this is not a problem, because exceptions are not recoverable and you will have to start over after rollback anyway.

+* The Session caches every object that is in a persistent state (watched and checked for dirty state by Hibernate).
+If you keep it open for a long time or simply load too much data, it will grow endlessly until you get an OutOfMemoryException.
+	* One solution is to call clear() and evict() to manage the Session cache, but you should consider a Stored Procedure if you need mass data operations.

 ## Hibernate SessionFactory
 ### Session
 * Hibernate Session objects are not thread safe.